breadhead/use-modal/README.md

 If you want use it with SSR, just read the documentation of [`@breadhead/use-query`](https://github.com/breadhead/use-query).

-## Without history
+### Without history

-In case of you want to hide routes history from user (for prevent going on previous page, for example) you can use withoutHistory prop:
+In case of you want to hide routes history from user (e.g. for prevent going on previous page) you can pass true as second argument to useModalActions hook:

 1. pass the replaceRoute method to your `<ModalContextProvider />` like this: